What is the Ontario Opportunities Fund?

 M7A 1Y7

-The government will record all donations you make towards the Ontario Opportunities Fund and send a receipt with all the contributions.
+The government will record all donations you make toward the Ontario Opportunities Fund and send a receipt with all the contributions.
 This is usually done in February of each year, showing donations made for the previous tax year and their respective dates.
-You don't need to send these receipts to the CRA when filing your annual return and claiming Ontario Opportunities Fund tax credits.
-However, you should always keep copies of all your receipts unless you no longer need them for tax purposes.
+You don't need to send these receipts to the CRA when filing your annual return and claiming Ontario Opportunities Fund tax credits; however, you should always keep copies of all your receipts unless you no longer need them for tax purposes.

-How to Claim Your Opportunities Fund tax credit
+How to claim your Ontario Opportunities Fund tax credit

-When Ontarians contribute towards reducing your provincial debt, the government reciprocates their gesture by offering them an opportunity to reduce the tax they are required to pay.
-This comes in the form of a tax credit, which offsets your total tax contributions.
-To claim your tax credit, you need the official receipt of the donations.
-Once you have the receipt, you can use the dollar amount indicated therein to calculate the total non-refundable tax credit on your T1.
+When Ontarians contribute toward reducing their provincial debt, the government reciprocates their gesture by offering them an opportunity to reduce the tax they are required to pay.
+The government will give you a receipt that you can claim as part of the Donations and Gifts nonrefundable tax credit, which offsets your total tax contributions.
+To claim your tax credit, you need the official receipt of the donation, which shows the year when the contribution was made.
+Once you have the receipt, you can use the dollar amount indicated therein to calculate the total nonrefundable tax credit on your T1.

-Line 34900 of your Income Tax and Benefit Return (formerly Schedule 1), also known as Donations and Gifts, was line 349 for tax years before 2019.
-This line allows you to claim the entire eligible amount up to the limit of 75% of your net income.
+Line 34900 of your Income Tax and Benefit Return, also known as Donations and Gifts, allows you to claim the entire eligible amount up to the limit of 75% of your net income.
 You must first claim tax credits for contributions carried forward from previous years before claiming tax credits for the current year's contribution.